 Portpatrick is nearly as far west as you can go in Southern Scotland, and nearly as far south as you can go in Western Scotland.
 So reaching it can involve a lot of travelling.
 But don't let that put you off.
 Portpatrick is a stunningly attractive village wrapped around a fascinating harbour, and well worth the trip wherever you are coming from.

 Portpatrick's origins stretch back some 500 years.
 Just south of the village is the clifftop location of the ruins of Dunskey Castle, dating back to the early 1500s, while in the village itself the roofless remains of the Old Parish Church are attached to a circular tower also dating back to the 1500s.

-In the early 1600s the village was linked by military road to Dumfries.
-This was designed to improve access to what by then was the main port for the short crossing to Ireland.
-In the years that followed, Portpatrick played an important part in the plantation of Ulster by James VI/I. Harbour improvements followed through the 1700s and the village became the main landing place for livestock from Ireland en route to market in Dumfries.
+In the 1760s the village was linked by military road to Bridge of Sark on the English border via Dumfries.
+This was designed to improve access to what by then was an important port for the short crossing to Ireland.
+Harbour improvements followed and the village became the main landing place for livestock from Ireland en route to market in Dumfries.

 By 1830 sailings to Ireland were frequent and other links were established with Glasgow, Liverpool and the Isle of Man.
 And in 1862 Portpatrick was linked by railway to Stranraer and Dumfries, complete with a connection from the village station to the harbour.

 But by the 1860s it was becoming clear that Portpatrick's exposure to prevailing westerly winds limited its usefulness to the larger ships then in use.
 Stranraer increasingly took over the shipping routes Northern Ireland despite the longer distance involved in sailing out of Loch Ryan and around the north end of the Rhins of Galloway.